Director: Nathan Juran

 A metaphor for the trials, challenges, and insecurities that plague every young woman during her pre-adolescent years, “The Magic Mirror” should be commended by fans of Penny’s character.
 Specifically, the boy played by Michael J. Pollard (whom science fiction enthusiasts will recognize from his portrayal of Jahn in Star Trek’s “Miri”) embodies the temptation to remain in a state of perpetual youth, which contradicts the desire of Penny to accept responsibility as would an adult member of her family—a subtle, well-written commentary on a painful aspect of life.

-“The Magic Mirror” is a touching, if terribly unrealistic, episode of Lost in Space.
+“The Magic Mirror” is a touching episode of Lost in Space.
 The ridiculous behavior of Dr. Smith does, however, occasionally undermine the interactions between Penny and her host (likely a manifestation of Penny’s id).

 Overall Quality: 8/10